neologd/neologd-solr-elasticsearch-synonyms/README.md

 ## Pros and Cons
 ### Pros
-- Recorded about 48,000 pairs (mapping to 0.3 million tokens) of orthographic variant of nouns.
+- Recorded about 48,000 pairs (mapping from about 0.3 million tokens) of orthographic variant of nouns.
+    - One of the largest OSS synonyms file in Japan
 - Update process of this synonyms file will semi-automatically run on development server.
-    - I'm planning to renew this synonyms file at least updating a orthographic variant dictionary of mecab-ipadic-NEologd.
+    - I'm planning to update this synonyms file at the timing of updating a orthographic variant dictionary of mecab-ipadic-NEologd.

 ### Cons
 - Can't distinguish between orthographic variant of nouns and same spelling homonyms.